 Maintenance obligations between spouses are governed by the Hague Convention of 2 October 1973 on the Law applicable to Maintenance Obligations.

 III.
-Foreign decisions or measures Foreign decisions or measures relating to the effects of marriage are recognised in Switzerland if they were rendered in the state of domicile or habitual residence of either spouse.
+Foreign decisions or measures

+Foreign decisions or measures relating to the effects of marriage are recognised in Switzerland if they were rendered: